 The mean HC values have been adjusted to remove a systematic offset in the measurements.
 This offset, restricted to the HC channel, has been reported in previous CRC reports.
 The offset is calculated by computing the mode and means of the newest model year vehicles, and assuming that these vehicles emit negligible levels of hydrocarbons, using the lowest of either of these values as the offset.
 The offset adjustment subtracts this value from all of the hydrocarbon data.
+This process basically attempts to keep the median emissions of the newest and lowest emitting vehicles near zero but always slightly positive.
 Since it is assumed that the cleanest vehicles emit few hydrocarbons, this approximation will only err slightly towards clean as the true offset will be a value somewhat less than the average of the cleanest model year and make.
 Unless otherwise stated, the analysis of the HC measurements in this report use the offset adjusted data.

-The inverse relationship between vehicle emissions and model year is shown in Figure 3 for data collected during each of the ten campaigns.
+The inverse relationship between vehicle emissions and model year is shown in Figure 3 for data collected during each of the eleven campaigns.
 The HC data have been offset adjusted as previously described.
-Since the fleet fractions in Chicago are dominated by the newest ten model years (~70% of the fleet), the effects of emission changes in this group will be strongly reflected in the mean emissions.
-With the phase-in of Tier III vehicles beginning with the 2017 model year, the lower CO and NO emissions for these models have helped to reduce the fleet means.
-Mean NO emissions for the newest model year vehicles continue to be defined by very low and stable fuel specific NO emissions with no statistical differences in mean gNO/kg of fuel emissions now for the 10 newest model years (2010 and newer) and only small increases for the next three model years (2007 - 2009).
-The mean CO and HC emissions by model year also continue to show very low levels for the newest 15+ model years in the fleet.
+Since the fleet fractions in Chicago are dominated by the newest ten model years ( $\sim$ 70% of the fleet), the effects of emission changes in this group will be strongly reflected in the mean emissions.
+With the phase-in of Tier III vehicles beginning with the 2017 model year, the lower CO and NO emissions for these models have previously helped to reduce the fleet means.
+Mean NO emissions for the newest model year vehicles continue to be defined by very low and stable fuel specific NO emissions with no statistical differences in mean gNO/kg of fuel emissions now for the 10 newest model years (2012 and newer) and only small increases for the next three model years (2011 - 2009).
+The mean CO and HC emissions by model year also continue to show very low levels for the newest 15+ model years in the fleet though both CO and HC emissions on a model year basis were higher in the 2020 measurements.